Abdul Aziz al-Hakim: U.S. visits

 We have gone a long way to establish a democratic and pluralistic society in Iraq ...
 We ... [believe in] a government that deals and will deal with all the sources of terrorism regardless where they come from.

 Al-Hakim also gave his assessment of the situation in Iraq:

 The Iraqi situation has been subjected to a great deal of defamation, and the true picture is not being presented in order to show a dark side of what's happening in Iraq.
 We see the attempts to defame and distort the situation in Iraq not taking into consideration the democratic steps that that country has taken, writing the constitution and establishing a state that depends heavily on the constitution, that it is unified and that it is strong.
 There are attempts to show the sectarian strife in an attempt to weaken the position in Iraq.

 On 5 December 2006, on behalf of The Catholic University of America and American University's Center for Global Peace, he spoke at the Pope John Paul II Cultural Center.
 The title of his speech was "Freedom and Tolerance in Shi'a Islam and the Future of Iraq".
 Notable guests at this event included Archbishop Donald Wuerl of Washington, D.C., and Rabbi Professor Ephraim Isaac from the Institute of Semitic Studies in Princeton, New Jersey.

 Illness and death

 On 16 May 2007 he flew to Houston for medical treatment.
 Reportedly he had lung cancer.
 On 20 May 2007, Hakim left the U.S. for Iran, in order to receive chemotherapy treatment.
 On 26 August 2009, Abdel Aziz al-Hakim died of lung cancer in a Tehran hospital.
 He was buried in Najaf on 29 August, on the same day and month as his brother, who was killed exactly six years earlier.
-Hassan Nasrallah, leader of Lebanese Shia group Hizbollah issued an emotional statement regarding the death of Abdul-Aziz Al-Hakim.
+Hassan Nasrallah, the former leader of Shia Lebanese group Hezbollah, had issued an emotional statement regarding the death of Abdul-Aziz Al-Hakim.
 The statement spoke of the "struggle" of Al-Hakim to "rescue" and "uplift the Iraqi people."
 This drew criticism and calls of sectarianism from political commentator Asad Abukhalil due to the role of Abdul Aziz Al Hakim in the US occupation of Iraq.